rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 .. _storage_size-label:

 ``storage size``
-    String representing storage sizes formed by an integer and a unit.
+    String representing storage sizes in bytes formed by an integer and a unit.

     Valid units are ``k``, ``M``, ``G``.